iparaj/iparaj.github.io/_pages/background.md

 Work experience: Industry
 ===============
 * _Jul 2018 - Sep 2010_: __Operation and maintenance engineer__ at Vodafone Spacetal Limited, Assam Circle.
-_Area of work: Troubleshooting problems and implementing corrective measures at the Abis and Ater-interface._
+_Area of work: Operation, Maintenance and Troubleshooting on the Abis interface to ensure high GOS._

 Education
 ======